KQuiggins/hugo_blog/content/blog/forty-second.md

 </li>

 ```
 You would do the same for the other routes.
 This makes your code cleaner and easier to read.
-Hope everyone can see the benefits of his style of code.
+By using the name property it allows you the freedom to change the path whenever you want, and keeps you from having to write out a long path name in several places.
+Hope everyone can see the benefits of naming routes.
 Happy Coding!!!